university-of-york/uoy-config-funnelback-courses/README.md

 # UOY-CONFIG-FUNNELBACK-COURSES
 This repo contains configuration for the University of York's course search powered by [Funnelback](https://www.funnelback.com/).
+This configures a collection of course information within funnelback, which can be queried as an API returning JSON.
+This can be seen [here](https://york.funnelback.co.uk/s/search.json?collection=york-uni-courses&query=History&profile=_default_preview&form=course-search)

 ## Funnelback